appjs/appjs/docs/index.md

 ## Window

 Window objects are created and returned by app.createWindow.
+A window object will itself be the global object of the browser contect once the page has loaded.
+If the page loads a new url the same window object will morph to the uninitialized state and then become the new browser global when it is ready.

-#### WIndow Events
+#### Window Events

 * __on('create')__: window has been physically created but no browser context exists yet
 * __on('ready')__: window context is ready to use, including browser global